241210001-star/Assembly-Addressing-Modes/README.md

 This repository demonstrates **all 9 common assembly addressing modes** using an example program written in **C** and its corresponding **assembly implementation**.

-> Repo language stats show 100% C, but the project includes/assumes an accompanying assembly source file (often stored as `.s` / `.asm`) that implements the same behavior as the C program while showcasing the addressing modes.

 ---